statkclee/swcarpentry-version-5-3-new/lessons/shell/03-pipefilter.md

 we only want the first line of the file;
 `-20` would get the first 20,
 and so on.
-Since `sorted-lengths` contains the lengths of our files ordered from least to greatest, the output of `head` must be the file with the fewest lines.
+Since `sorted-lengths.txt` contains the lengths of our files ordered from least to greatest, the output of `head` must be the file with the fewest lines.

 If you think this is confusing,